VainF/Torch-Pruning/benchmarks/prunability/readme.md

 ```

 #### Modification
-The  model.train function will replace the pruned model with a new but unpruned one.
+The ``model.train`` function for YOLO training will replace the pruned model with a new one.
 So we have to make some modifications to the model.train function in ultralytics/yolo/engine/model.py.
 Replace the model.train function with:
 ```python
 def train(self, **kwargs):
     """